protonemedia/laravel-cross-eloquent-search/README.md

 By default, it uses the `type` key, but you can customize this by passing the key to the method.

-Also you can customize the `$type` name by adding a public method `searchType()` on your model.
-This will override the default class base name.
+You can also customize the `type` value by adding a public method `searchType()` to your model to override the default class base name.

 ```php
 class Video extends Model